Sunhick/resume/README.md

 - `pdflatex` command available in PATH
 - Optional: Ruby for watch functionality

+## Git Integration

+The project includes a comprehensive `.gitignore` file that excludes:
+- LaTeX auxiliary files (`.aux`, `.log`, `.out`, etc.)
+- macOS system files (`.DS_Store`)
+- Editor temporary files
+- Build artifacts

+Generated PDFs are currently tracked in git, but you can exclude them by uncommenting the `*.pdf` line in `.gitignore` if you prefer to only track source files.

 ## Output

 Generated PDFs will be saved as: